ORLM: A Customizable Framework in Training Large Models for Automated Optimization Modeling: Semi-Automated Framework for Data Generation

-To fulfill the remaining requirements of the \emph{Desiderata}, {\sc OR-Instruct} takes a step back and seeks to augment the training data pool.
-The augmentations aim to address all possible changes, such as alterations in problem descriptions, model modifications, or simultaneous changes.
-These correspond to rephrasing questions, altering objectives and constraints, and incorporating various modeling techniques.
-Overall, the augmentation aims to enhance problem-solution diversity.
+To fulfill the remaining requirements, the {\sc OR-Instruct} adopts an augmentation strategy for the original seed data, designed to both enhance the diversity and robustness of the dataset while preserving the complexity inherent in optimization modeling problems.
+This strategy is crafted to mirror potential scenarios that might be encountered in real-world industrial applications, encompassing modifications such as alterations in problem descriptions, model adjustments, or concurrent changes.
+To address these three scenarios, the implementation of this strategy involves three specific tactics: rephrasing questions, modifying objectives and constraints, and integrating diverse modeling techniques.
+Together, these tactics aim to broaden the range of problem-solution diversity, thereby enriching the training dataset.

-\textbf{Altering Objectives and Constraints:} The first augmentation involves adding, removing, or replacing objectives and constraints in the problem, along with making necessary adjustments to the mathematical models and programs.
+\begin{enumerate} \item[(a)] \textbf{Altering Objectives and Constraints:} The first augmentation involves adding, removing, or replacing objectives and constraints in the problem, along with making necessary adjustments to the mathematical models and programs.
 Specifically, we start by providing GPT-4 with the original example and ask it to list five potential changes to the objectives and constraints.
 These suggested changes are then fed back to GPT-4 using a prepared few-shot prompt to modify the problem, model, and programs accordingly.
-This augmentation is designed to enhance \textit{Environmental Adaptability (Desideratum~\ref{Adaptability})}.
-An example is provided in Figure \ref{fig:adaptability_example}, and the prompting template in Appendix \ref{app:prompt_for_altering}.
+This augmentation is designed to enhance \textit{Environmental Adaptability}.
+An example is provided in Figure \ref{fig:adaptability_example}, and the corresponding prompting template is shown in Appendix \ref{app:prompt_for_altering}.

+\begin{remark} {One important point to note is that during the process of altering objectives and constraints, GPT-4 may generate background scenarios that are illogical, such as presenting two contradictory constraints.
+However, this issue arises from unreasonable problem descriptions.
+As long as the model can accurately map each statement of the problem to the correct objectives and constraints, it can still yield the desired results when tested on meticulously designed datasets that reflect such issues.} \end{remark}